 The High Strung formed nearly 20 years ago, but the friendship of four core members started in the fifth grade—underscoring their long and continually winding road.
 Metro Detroit natives Derek Berk, Josh Malerman, Mark Owen, and Chad Stocker formed in 2000, along with Clevelander Jason Berkowitz.
 It wasn’t long before they’d completed a sizeable batch of songs around the lyrics of Malerman/Owen and hit the road to tour the Midwest.
-That taste for adventure found them relocating from Detroit to Williamsburg NY, just as they were slated to cut an album for Tee Pee Records.
+That taste for adventure found them relocating from Detroit to Williamsburg, Brooklyn, just as they were slated to cut an album for Tee Pee Records.
 Their debut (These Are Good Times) made a splash, complete with feverish music videos (“Wretched Boy” and “Real Nice Boy”) that captured their signature livewire energy.

 Of course there’s so much more to tell!
 Like when the boys “donated” their short-bus/tour bus to musical posterity by-way-of driving it up the front steps of the Rock ‘N’ Roll Hall of Fame in Cleveland and leaving it is a proposed exhibit.
 Or when they performed for the USO program in Cuba at the Guantanamo Bay Naval Base.
 And Malerman’s name is now familiar in both literary and entertainment worlds—his New York Times best-selling novel Bird Box was adapted into one of Netflix’s most-watched films.